zhangxijing97/INFO6205_ProgramStructure_Algorithms/README.md

 ```

 Advantages of Arrays<br>
-- ✔ Constant time access (O(1)) due to direct indexing
+- ✔ Constant time access (O(1)) due to direct indexing.
-- ✔ Efficient memory usage (contiguous storage, good cache locality)
+- ✔ Efficient memory usage (contiguous storage, good cache locality).
-- ✔ Supported in all programming languages (widely used)
+- ✔ Supported in all programming languages (widely used).
-- ✔ Simple and easy to use compared to other data structures
+- ✔ Simple and easy to use compared to other data structures.
-- ✔ Supports multi-dimensional structures (2D, 3D arrays)
+- ✔ Supports multi-dimensional structures (2D, 3D arrays).

 Disadvantages of Arrays<br>